On the p-adic uniformization of unitary Shimura curves: Application to -adic uniformization

 We consider a scheme $S$ over $\Spf O_{\breve{E}_{\nu}}$.
 We consider abelian schemes $\bar{A}$ over $S$ up to isogeny of order prime to $\mathfrak{p}_{v}$ which are endowed with an action $\iota: O_K \rightarrow \End \bar{A}$ and with a $\mathbb{Q}$-homogeneous polarization $\bar{\lambda}$ such that the Rosati involution induces the conjugation on $O_K$.
 Moreover, we assume that there is a triple $(A, \iota, \lambda)$ as in Definition \ref{KneunA1d} which represents $(\bar{A}, \iota, \bar{\lambda})$ such that $(A, \iota)$ satisfies the conditions $({\rm KC}_r)$ and $({\rm EC}_r)$ and such that $(A, \iota, \lambda)$ satisfies the conditions (i) and (ii) of Definition \ref{KneunA1d}.
 Then call $(\bar{A}, \iota, \bar{\lambda})$ an \emph{admissible prime-to-$\mathfrak{p}_{v}$-isogeny class}.
 Let $X = \prod_{\mathfrak{p}} X_{\mathfrak{p}}$ be the $p$-divisible group of $A$.
 Then $(C_{X^{\mathrm{ba}}}, \xi_{\lambda})$ makes sense and $(C_{X^{\mathrm{ba}}} \otimes \mathbb{Q}, \xi_{\lambda})$ depends only on $(\bar{A}, \iota, \bar{\lambda})$.
 Let $(\mathbb{X}, \iota_{\mathbb{X}}, \lambda_{\mathbb{X}})$ as in Definition \ref{balevel2d}. \begin{definition} We define a functor $\hat{\mathcal{A}}^{\star}_{\mathbf{K}^{\star}}$ on the category of schemes $S$ over $\Spf O_{\breve{E}_{\nu}}$.
 A point of $\hat{\mathcal{A}}^{\star}_{\mathbf{K}^{\star}}(S)$ consists of the following data: \begin{enumerate} \item[(1)] an admissible prime-to-$\mathfrak{p}_v$-isogeny class $(\bar{A}, \iota, \bar{\lambda})$ over $S$. \item[(2)] a class of isomorphisms

-which respects the bilinear forms on both sides up to a factor in $\mathbb{Q}_p^{\times}$. \end{enumerate} \end{definition} We explain more detailed what is meant by $(2)$.
+which respects the bilinear forms on both sides up to a factor in $\mathbb{Q}_p^{\times}$. \end{enumerate} \end{definition} We explain in more detail what is meant by $(2)$.
 We assume that $S$ is connected and we choose a geometric point $\omega$ of $S$.
 Then the meaning of $(2)$ is that we have a class of isomorphisms

 which respects the bilinear forms on both sides up to a factor in $\mathbb{Q}_p^{\times}$ and such that the class is preserved by the action of $\pi_1(S, \omega)$.